-The Company expects that the 2024 annual meeting of shareholders will be held in June 2024, but the exact date, time and location of such meeting have yet to be determined.
-Any proposal of a shareholder intended to be included in our proxy statement and form of proxy/voting instruction card for the 2024 annual meeting of shareholders pursuant to Rule 14a-8 under the Exchange Act must be received by us on or before November 30, 2023.
-Such proposals must also comply with the requirements as to form and substance established by the SEC if such proposals are to be included in the proxy statement and form of proxy.
-All proposals should be addressed to the Neena A. Reddy, Secretary, Owl Rock Capital Corporation, 399 Park Avenue, 37th Floor, New York, New York 10022.
+The Company expects that the 2026 annual meeting of shareholders will be held in June 2026, but the exact date, time and location of such meeting have yet to be determined.
+Any proposal of a shareholder intended to be included in our proxy statement and form of proxy/voting instruction card for the 2026 annual meeting of shareholders pursuant to Rule 14a-8 under the Exchange Act must be received by us on or before December 4, 2025.
+Such proposals also comply with the requirements as to form and substance established by the SEC if such proposals are to be included in the proxy statement and form of proxy.
+All proposals should be addressed to the Neena A. Reddy, Secretary, Blue Owl Capital Corporation, 399 Park Avenue, 37th Floor, New York, New York 10022.

-Shareholder proposals or director nominations to be presented at the 2024 annual meeting of shareholders, other than shareholder proposals submitted pursuant to Rule 14a-8 under the Exchange Act, must be submitted in accordance with the advance notice procedures and other requirements set forth in our bylaws.
+Shareholder proposals or director nominations to be presented at the 2026 annual meeting of shareholders, other than shareholder proposals submitted pursuant to Rule 14a-8 under the Exchange Act, must be submitted in accordance with the advance notice procedures and other requirements set forth in our bylaws.
 These requirements are separate from the requirements discussed above to have the shareholder nomination or other proposal included in our proxy statement and form of proxy/voting instruction card pursuant to the SEC's rules.

-Our bylaws require that the proposal or recommendation for director nominations must be delivered to, or mailed and received at, the principal executive offices of the Company not earlier than October 31, 2023, the 150th day prior to the one year anniversary of the date of the Company's proxy statement for the preceding year's annual meeting, and not later than November 30, 2023, the 120th day prior to the first anniversary of the date of the proxy statement for the preceding year's annual meeting.
-If the date of the annual meeting has changed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, shareholder proposals or director nominations must be so received not earlier than the 150th day prior to the date of such annual meeting and not later than the later of the 120th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
+Our bylaws require that the proposal or recommendation for director nominations must be delivered to, or mailed and received at, the principal executive offices of the Company not earlier than November 4, 2025, the 150th day prior to the one year anniversary of the date of the Company's proxy statement for the preceding year's annual meeting, and not later than December 4, 2025, the 120th day prior to the first anniversary of the date of the proxy statement for the preceding year's annual meeting.
+If the date of the annual meeting has changed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, shareholder proposals or director nominations must be so received not earlier than the 150th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.